 There are numerous inbound and outbound file-based interfaces initiated by the batch cycle.
 These use the SFTP (Secure FTP) protocol to transfer files to/from the Tumbleweed service, which itself co-ordinates the transfer of files with the external systems.
 Some interfaces retain the use of the Reflections file transfer product, which itself provides a similar means of secure file transfer between GSW and external systems.
 These systems are a mix of internal GM Financial systems and external 3rd parties such as banks, GM Financial branches, external 3rd party suppliers and factories.

-11. API Spec

-Description: Batch – HP ExStream

-API #11:

-Document generation requests for HP ExStream are initiated.
-The resulting document is then returned to the client via scripted Secure FTP (SFTP), although printing is direct to print queues from ExStream.
+Document generation is handled by Unix batch scripts, which interact with HP Exstream via Tumbleweed SFTP.
+The scripts are initiated by TNG during the batch cycle, and formulate the necessary information to send to Exstream in order for it to generate the relevant PDF documents.
+The data is transferred to Exstream via SFTP (the generated documents are also returned via this method).

+Note that HP Exstream is, at present, used to document generation only.
+No use is made of email delivery capabilities or direct printing, or real-time document generation.

 12. API Spec